McWilliamsCenter/coma_cluster/README.md

 ## FAQ

-- How do I get started?
+- **How do I get started?**

-See Getting started for information that you should know before you can use the cluster for the first time.
+	See [Getting Started]() for information that you should know before you can use the cluster for the first time.

-- I want to use IDL (or python2.7) but it doesn't seem to be in my `PATH`, should I install them locally?
+- **I want to use IDL (or python2.7) but it doesn't seem to be in my `PATH`, should I install them locally?**

-Coma does have both installed system-wide, and many more goodies: read the [Getting started]() page more carefully and look for the keyword "module".
+	Coma does have both installed system-wide, and many more goodies: read the [Getting Started]() page more carefully and look for the keyword "module".

-- I want to have a "peek" at the output of my job in real-time, but the log file only shows up after the job's complete, what should I do?

-[needs an answer]

-- What queues and nodes should I use?
+- **What queues and nodes should I use?**

 	See [Queues and Nodes](./queues_and_nodes.md) for a table of all the available computational resources on Coma.

-- What is Slurm?
+- **What is Slurm?**

-See [Scheduling tips]() for information about submitting jobs and some useful commands when using the [Slurm](https://slurm.schedmd.com/documentation.html) workload manager.
+	See [Scheduling Tips]() for information about submitting jobs and some useful commands when using the [Slurm](https://slurm.schedmd.com/documentation.html) workload manager.

-- Where should I store my data?
+- **Where should I store my data?**

 	See [Storage]() for information about all the hard drives on Coma.

 ## Help